 and a half, and we decided to broaden the trip to take a look at American

-troop involvement abroad, so we were in Korea, Japan and Thailand, and
+troop involvement abroad.
+We were in Korea, Japan and Thailand, and

 we went right on around the world to Frankfurt.
 We went first to Lebanon,

-and then to Germany and NATO headquarters in Brussels and then back to
+and then to Germany and the NATO headquarters in Brussels and then back to

 JCP: Has traveling to Vietnam and the Middle East, and experiencing these places first

 hand, influenced the type of news formats you rely on for information?